Yquem in daylight

 Chateau d'Yquem 2013 98p

 Tasted four times - last time in April 2023.
 Consistent notes.
-Very sophisticated and intense nose of honey melon, orange peel, finesse and elegance, a great match between acidity and sweetness, remarkable complexity, and dazzling finish.
-It's classy d'Yquem, which needs time to develop, but at the moment, I don't think this wine matches the quality of 2001, 2003, 2005, 2007, 2009, 2010, and 2011.
+It has a very sophisticated and intense nose of honey melon, orange peel, finesse and elegance, a great match between acidity and sweetness, remarkable complexity, and a dazzling finish.
+It's classy d'Yquem, which needs time to develop, but at the moment, this wine doesn't match the quality of 2001, 2003, 2005, 2007, 2009, 2010, and 2011.
 That was in March 2015.
 Eight years later (April 2023), it was significantly better.
-Potent, largely scaled, multilayered with fabulous acidity and structure and endless aftertaste.
+Potent, vastly scaled, and multilayered with fabulous acidity and structure and an endless aftertaste.
 I would say that it matches the quality of at least 2011, 2007, and 2005!

 No Grand Vin in 2012 vintage due to insufficient sugar levels in harvested grapes.